processing/processing-pi-website/content/tutorial/camera/index.md

 ## Using GLCapture

-The main purpose of the `GLCapture` class is to set up framerate and resolution of the camera, and to read the data from the camera as an array of pixel values. `GLCapture` class provides methods that are very similar to the `Capture` class within original [Video Library](https://processing.org/reference/libraries/video/).
+The main purpose of the `GLCapture` class is to set up framerate and resolution of the camera, and to read the data from the camera as an array of pixel values. `GLCapture` class works with P2D and P3D renderers and provides methods that are very similar to the `Capture` class within original [Video Library](https://processing.org/reference/libraries/video/).

 If you've never worked with the Video Library, there is an excellent tutorial by Daniel Shiffman that goes over the steps necessary to read a video stream from the camera in Processing: https://processing.org/tutorials/video/